-When you’re in a foreign place, figuring out where to eat can be overwhelming.
-Many travelers rely on sites and apps such as Yelp, Zomato and OpenTable to locate restaurants on the road, but they don’t necessarily help you find all the tasty, inexpensive options.
+When you’re in a place that’s foreign to you, whether you’re in the United States or in another country, figuring out where to eat can be overwhelming.
+Many travelers rely on sites and apps such as Yelp, Zomato and OpenTable to locate restaurants on the road, but they don’t necessarily help you find all the options that are both tasty and inexpensive.

 We asked three savvy travel pros to share some lesser-known tactics to help you find great meals on the road that won’t take a bite out of your vacation budget.